BitcoinDesign/Guide/guide/payments/request.md

 ### Plaintext

-Sharing a payment request as plaintext involves simply copying & sharing it with a sender.
+Sharing a payment request as plaintext involves simply copying and sharing it with a sender.
 It is typical for Bitcoin wallets to provide a share button that allows receivers to share a payment request in this manner conveniently.
 Both reusable and single-use requests should be shareable as plaintext.

 ### QR code